So your baby wants to breastfeed constantly? Are you wondering if something is wrong?

 Our third serious reason for incessant nursing is also the most uncommon.
 Some babies deal with something called MSPI (Milk and Soy Protein Intolerance).
 This means that your baby is having difficulty digesting the proteins found in the dairy products that you are consuming.

 Sound familiar?
-Learn more about the 10 symptoms of MSPI.
+Learn more about MSPI baby symptoms.

 4. Cluster Feeding